Choose the right resume tense and voice, pass the ATS scan and land that interview. Here’s how.

 Sample resume made with our builder—See more templates and create your resume here.

-Check out these other writing guides about resume formats and structure:
+Check out these other examples along with writing guides about resume formats and structure:

-- How to Structure a Resume to Land an Interview
+- How to Create a Resume for a Job

 US Resume Format